 To be consistent with previous studies, our data collection used circuits consisting of level walking, ramps, and stairs only.
 This protocol is efficient but leads to the known issue of sparsity of transition examples, which were sometimes an order of magnitude less than steady-state steps for a given mode; however, we expect accuracy to increase with more data.
 Without load cell information, we chose an IMU-based segmentation approach which was not tuned for each subject’s self-selected speed.
-Because the classifier relies on accurate and consistent detection of gait events, we confirmed that the segmentation algorithm’s detection of gait events produced results that would have been similar to a thresholding approach based on axial load and joint kinematics as previously implemented on a powered knee-ankle prosthesis (A. M. Simon et al., 2014).
+Because the classifier relies on accurate and consistent detection of gait events, we confirmed that the segmentation algorithm’s detection of gait events produced results that would have been similar to a thresholding approach based on axial load and joint kinematics as previously implemented on a powered knee-ankle prosthesis (Simon et al., 2014).

 Another experimental limitation is that only relatively young, able-bodied subjects without any gait impairments participated in this study.
 We have included preliminary results from one above-knee amputee walking on a powered leg prosthesis but additional subjects (from different clinical populations and using different devices) are needed to establish the generalizability of a bilateral sensor fusion approach for intent recognition.
 Although the within-subject variability of control signals from an impaired population is expected to be higher, we still expect bilateral sensor sets to outperform their unilateral counterparts for individuals with unilateral impairment because the contralateral limb usually remains functional and likely a beneficial source of control information.
 Also, the results of evaluations done offline and with able-bodied subjects have generally been consistent with those from online testing (i.e. the user interacts with the device to control every step and can respond to errors) with amputee populations.
 Therefore, our promising results suggest that future efforts should be directed towards online testing with unilaterally-impaired individuals walking with an assistive device with some sensorization of the non-affected side to determine whether these significant improvements in offline accuracy translate to meaningful clinical benefit.